 How to Guide

-AusWing Explorer is a research grade analytical platform designed to support taxonomic identification of Australian native bees using wing venation geometry.
-While extensive testing has been conducted, the software may still contain limitations and should be used as a decision support tool rather than a replacement for expert taxonomic assessment.
+AusWing Explorer is a research grade prototype designed to support taxonomic identification of Australian native bees using wing venation geometry.
+While extensive testing has been conducted, the software may still contain limitations.
+It should be used as a decision support tool and not as a replacement for expert taxonomic assessment.

 Accurate and consistent landmark placement is essential for reliable results.